 Ancient Origins

 Another theory is that a prototype of miso existed in Japan as early as the Yayoi period (300 BC to 300 AD).
-There is evidence that there was a culture of salting and fermenting foodstuffs, such as wild animals, fish, and grains.
-As Japan has a temperate climate, it’s not surprising that fermentation culture existed before the introduction of Hishio/Sho/Shi/Kuki by the Chinese.
+There is evidence of a culture of salting and fermenting foodstuffs, such as wild animals, fish, and grains.
+As Japan has a temperate climate, it’s not surprising that fermentation culture existed before the Chinese introduced Hishio/Sho/Shi/Kuki.

-Regardless of its origins, the first written record of this fermented product was in the “Taihō Ritsuryo” (『大宝律令』 “The Taihō Code,” 701) and noted it as Misho (未醤, literally “not yet Hishio/Sho”), a term that did not exist in China.
-It is assumed that the Japanese produced their own version of Hishio/Sho and this term evolved over time to be called “Miso.”
+Regardless of its origins, the first written record of this fermented product was in the “Taihō Ritsuryo” (『大宝律令』 “The Taihō Code,” 701) and noted it as Misho (未醤, literally “not yet Hishio/Sho”).
+This term did not exist in China.
+It is assumed that the Japanese produced their own version of Hishio/Sho, which evolved over time to be called “Miso.”

 Miso, Uniquely Japanese